A Constitutional Process

 Federal authority is often misunderstood, and many are confused as to what the government can and cannot do.
 The federal government can, and does, redelegate various responsibilities to one of its other three branches, as it decides to.
 But, the U.S. government cannot use the state's powers, nor can it take away the people's rights and freedoms.
 The Articles guarantee state's powers, and the First Amendment guarantees the people's rights and freedoms cannot be overwritten.
 When the federal government acts outside of its delegated powers, the Tenth Amendment provides the course for what the people can do to correct it.

-This type of event might happen if the U.S. government were to use other powers that do not belong to it, or powers not found in the Constitution.
+This type of event might happen if the U.S. government were to use other powers that do not belong to it, or powers not found in the Constitution (Consent Powers when Constitution is under threat).
 Such as, if the U.S. government were to use the people's authority, or attempt to bring another government that is not recognized by the Constitution, those are not delegated powers and are unlawful.
 Also, the government is not allowed to do what the Constitution says it cannot do.
 Such as, if the U.S. government were to obstruct the right of the people to assemble or not provide an answer ("redress") to a petition of the people, are a few ways the government can be unlawful.

 The plethora of evidence shows the government has been skirting its constitutional duties, eroding rights of the citizenry guaranteed by the Constitution, and enacting laws that are contrary to it.5 So, after protesting, assembling, and petitioning, there needed to be "a next step".